cjs840312/Algorithm/README.md

 This is a project on 2016 CAD contest problem E:
 [Multiple Power Distribution Network Planning](http://cad-contest-2016.el.cycu.edu.tw/Problem_E/default.html)

-To Compile: Ine the project root directory type `$make`
+To Compile: In the project root directory type `$ make`

 To Run: type `$./bin/cmd`   The excution file is in bin/